jacobkap/crimebythenumbers/docs/subsetting.md

 ### Matching multiple values

 The R operator `%in%` asks each value on the left whether or not it is a member of the set on the right.
-It asks, is the single value on the left hand side (even when there are multiple values such as our "animals" object, it goes through them one at a time) a match with any of the values on the right hand side?
+It asks, is the single value on the left hand side (even when there are multiple values such as our *animals* object, it goes through them one at a time) a match with any of the values on the right hand side?
 It only has to match with one of the right hand side values to be a match.

 ```r